mikemccabe210/stabilizing_neural_operators/README.md

 ## Training:

-The config options (for all network types UNet, FNO) can be set in config/UNet.yaml.
+The config options (for all network types AFNO, UNet, FNO, S2CNN, DeepSphere) can be set in the config file.
 Example SWE and ERA5 configs can be bound in the config directory.
 Note that the branch that built this repository was configured for SWE.
 ERA5 and Navier-Stokes compatibility will be added shortly.

 example training launch script for a single gpu job: